UnravelSports/unravelsports.github.io/_posts/1988-07-12-player-id-matching-system.md

 )
 ```

-Here are the results in a cleaned up table with the matched names side-by-side and the and their cosine similarity values.
+Here are the results in a cleaned up table, with the matched names side-by-side, and their associated cosine similarity values.

 <table class="center-table" style="width:70%">